 While the themes of AERIAL FUTURES are universal, they are anchored into place and localized to tell a compelling and inspiring story.

 AERIAL FUTURES: lake victoria challenge

 october 29-31, 2018

-LAKE VICTORIA CHALLENGE provokes discussion about droneports as new architectural interfaces between land and sky: much like every European town once had a train station, what if every African town had a droneport?
-Building on the 2016 Droneport Project, initiated by EPFL-Afrotech and designed by Foster + Partners, this think tank explores imaginary architectural approaches that enhance the shared economic value and scalability of droneports in remote, rural areas, including private-public partnerships and financing business models.
-The think tank will produce design sketches for droneports in Mwanza and Juma Island.
+LAKE VICTORIA CHALLENGE provoked discussion about droneports as new architectural interfaces between land and sky: much like every European town once had a train station, what if every African town had a droneport?
+Building on the 2016 Droneport Project, initiated by EPFL-Afrotech and designed by Foster + Partners, this think tank explored imaginary architectural approaches that enhance the shared economic value and scalability of droneports in remote, rural areas, including private-public partnerships and financing business models.
+The think tank produced design sketches for droneports in Mwanza and Juma Island.